 It’s a Kindle Paperwhite, and I got it from Markus.
 (Last time we moved he cursed loudly and fully over the heavy book boxes, he’s very much in favour of the idea of digital books…)

 We don’t officially have Amazon in Sweden, but you can still order a Kindle and set up an account.
 What surprised me was that when I logged in I was automatically sent to the US Amazon site, with the US range of books and US prices.
-I thought I would get UK Amazon because I’m in Europe, but apparently you get US Amazon by default if you’re in an “outsider” country.
+I thought I would get UK Amazon because I’m in Europe, but apparently, you get US Amazon by default if you’re in an “outsider” country.

 This of course means my Kindle interface is in English too, but I don’t mind that.

 So far I’ve only purchased one book.
 I wanted to read the new Bridget Jones book, Mad About the Boy, by Helen Fielding* and decided it would make a good test case for the Kindle.
 And it worked perfectly!
-A little too perfectly almost… It was so easy to just click “buy” and download I’m afraid I’ll end up spending way more money than intended on books. :blush:
+A little too perfect almost… It was so easy to just click “buy” and download that I’m afraid I’ll end up spending way more money than intended on books. :blush: